6 Changes During Menopause: Countermeasures and Health Tips for Women Over 50

 3. Changes in sleep patterns

 Menopausal women may wake up from their sleep covered in sweat due to hot flashes.
 Even if there are no obvious symptoms of hot flashes, hormonal changes can increase core body temperature and affect sleep quality.
-Kristin Daley, a sleep expert at the Society of Behavioral Sleep Medicine, explains that women after the age of 50 may wake up frequently, become shallow sleepers, and have restless sleep.
+Kristin Daley, a sleep expert at the Society of Behavioral Sleep Medicine, explains that women following the age of 50 may wake up frequently, become shallow sleepers, and have restless sleep.
 Even experiencing jet lag when traveling may be more difficult than before.
 Recovery, “Our biological clocks and sleep rhythms may be more easily disrupted.
-If you could sleep with the window open before, you may not be able to now because you have become more sensitive to light.”
+If you might sleep with the window open before, you may not be able to now because you have become more sensitive to light.”

 Countermeasures: It is recommended to exercise more during the day, bask in the sun, maintain sleep patterns, and keep the bedroom as dark as possible while sleeping.
 Japanese sleep specialist Akiho Nakayama suggests that you can create a “dark bedroom” by turning off the lights, wearing eye masks, installing blackout roller blinds, and using indirect lighting instead of turning on the lights before going to bed, so that you can sleep without being affected by light throughout the night.
 Sleep well, and if necessary, you can even use paper or tape to cover the lights from the power supply of your home appliances.